Husseinziyard/Pride/README.md

-# ⚡ DS Copilot — AI-Powered Data Science Assistant
+# ⚡ Pride — AI-Powered Data Science Assistant

 An autonomous AI agent that assists with the complete data science pipeline through natural conversation.
 Upload a dataset and chat — it explores, cleans, visualizes, and models your data.